 Shows the average fuel economy since the last reset.
 When the fuel economy is reset, the display will read "RESET" or show dashes for two seconds.
-Then, the history information will be erased, and the averaging will continue from where it was before the reset.
+Then, the history information will be erased, and the averaging will continue from the last fuel reading before the reset.